 Barchart executives will take the stage to give attendees an in-depth look into the company's latest products and services for Grain and Ag professionals.

-The day will end back on the 9th floor where attendees will be able to enjoy a cocktail reception with hors d'oeuvres.
+The day will end back on the 9th floor where attendees will be able to taste and enjoy craft beers from 4 local Chicago breweries.
+If craft beer isn't your thing, we'll still have a full bar available for you plus you'll be able to enjoy hors d'oeuvres.
 During this time attendees will be able to network inside the exhibit hall as well as receive demos of Barchart's commodity trading software.

 6:30pm - Commodity Pricing Network dinner at Taureaux Tavern - Invite Only